guyroutledge/atozcss/_posts/2014-08-15-text-and-typography-in-css.md

 layout: post_page
 title: "Text"
 alias: /t
-date: 2014-08-15
+date: 2014-09-16
-wistiaId:
+wistiaId: kuc9u5inju
-videoLength: x minutes x seconds
+videoLength: 7 minutes 17 seconds
 comments: true
 excerpt: >
   Text is everywhere.
 Without it, the web wouldn't be such a valuable